mushymane/another-portfolio/README.md

 - Github - where the repository is hosted
 - Visual Studio Code - text editor
 - Font Awesome - amazing icons
+- Google Fonts - for the Work Sans font
 - ScreenToGif - for recording short screen captures

 ## Code Snippet